Century Tower (University of Florida): History

 In 2002 a major gift from the estate of Larry Allen Webb of St. Augustine, Florida, (a distant relative of President Dwight D. Eisenhower) made possible the addition of twelve trebles for a total of 61 bells, with complete revision of the carillon playing action and provision of an identical studio practice clavier in the adjacent University Auditorium, including sound samples from ten major carillons throughout the world.
 Thus the Century Tower Carillon of sixty-one bells was completed in its present form at the 50th anniversary of the tower itself.
 It was dedicated on September 11, 2003, with a recital by University Carillonneur emeritus Willis Bodine.

 In 2008 the Century Tower became a contributing property in the University of Florida Campus Historic District which was added to the National Register of Historic Places on April 20, 1989.

 Perhaps because Century Tower was built soon after the university became co-ed, an old school joke states that every time a virgin graduates from UF, a brick falls off the tower.
-It is worth noting that the tower stands in pristine condition.